 Pracna on Main The oldest restaurant in Minneapolis, located along historic St. Anthony Main in the Minneapolis Riverfront District, still looks a lot like it did when it opened in 1855.

-Fort Snelling State Park Originally a military outpost built in 1820, this now-park sits on a bluff above the junction of the Mississippi and Minnesota rivers.
-More than 400,000 annual visitors enjoy the restored fort, historical re-enactments, various events and miles of recreational trails.
+Historic Fort Snelling Originally a military outpost built in 1820, this now-park sits on a bluff above the junction of the Mississippi and Minnesota rivers.
+The reconstructed fort is a National Historic Landmark where visitors can learn not only about military history from before the Civil War through World War II, but also about domestic life, slavery in Minnesota and the U.S. -Dakota War of 1862.

 Foshay Tower Minneapolis's original skyscraper (built in 1929) is a beautiful example of Art Deco and is on the National Register of Historic Places.
 Opening as a W Hotel in September 2008, visitors can sleep steeped in history, or visit the observation deck on the 32nd floor.